-Appeals to ethos are appeals to credibility; these appeals use the author's own trustworthiness to persuade or convince.
+Appeals to ethos are appeals to ethics and credibility; these appeals use the author's own trustworthiness to persuade or convince.
 When you appeal in this way to ethics, you demonstrate that you-and your expert sources-are believable and trustworthy because you're credible.

-In other words, you're basically making an appeal to a trust in your believability.
+In other words, you're basically making an appeal to your readers to trust in your believability.
 You're making the claim that you are ethical and trustworthy, and therefore, that your research and opinions ought to be believed.